3mmette/TheIsland/Readme.md

 It can be downloaded from following website:
 https://www.python.org/downloads/
 Choose the latest version for your operating system and follow the prompts.
 You will also need the game files.
-Download the zipped game files and extract them to an easily accessible folder.
+Download the zipped game from GitHub and extract them to an easily accessible folder.

 ## **Starting the Game**